 - Not-So-Fake Prop Weapon: Her Pink Argus Energy Bow isn't just a prop, it actually works and was made by Kikuno because of Yukari's affinity for bows.

-- Odd Couple: Hers and Junpei’s banter are explored even further here, the two bicker, argue, provoke each other a lot, but the two feel secure and seek each other just as much, in fact one of Chapters for the Story Mode focused on the two is literally named like said trope.
+- Odd Couple: A platonic example.
+Hers and Junpeis banter are explored even further here, the two bicker, argue, provoke each other a lot, but the two feel secure and seek each other just as much, in fact one of Chapters for the Story Mode focused on the two is literally named like said trope.

-- Older and Wiser: Yukari is definitely maturing and blossoming to quite a level-headed young woman but is still quite prone to provocations as she admits to Teddie after her fight against Shadow Mitsuru (See Above Trope Berserk Button).
+- Older and Wiser: Yukari is definitely maturing and blossoming to quite a level-headed young woman but is still quite prone to provocations as she admits to Teddie after her fight against Shadow Mitsuru.

 - Passionate Sports Girl: Was a main member of her high school Archery Club and was still one of its more active members even after joining S.E.E.S, her diligence to her sport is the main reason Yukari got cast as Feather Pink, her already exemplary skills with the Bow and Arrow has only gotten better over the years.